Stanford will be without both starting corners against WSU

 PULLMAN – It was an injury–depleted Stanford squad that was pelted last week in the 44–6 loss at Washington.
 And in this weekend’s suddenly critical matchup with Washington State, the Cardinal will likely again be without two of its most important defenders.

-Their presence will be sorely missed against a WSU team that ranks first in the conference in total offense and second in both passing and scoring offense.
+Their presence will be sorely missed against a WSU team that ranks No. 1 in the conference in total offense, and No. 2 in both passing and scoring offense.

 Although, the Cougars have set rushing records under fifth-year coach Mike Leach in consecutive games.
-Despite the numbers, however, quarterback Luke Falk has still attempted 84 total passes in the two games.
+Even in those two games, however, quarterback Luke Falk attempted 84 total passes.

 “They’re running the ball with very good efficiency, and combined with their pass attack, they’re very tough to stop,” Shaw said.

 Furthermore, the Cougars are starting to open up their passing attack.
-Even though Falk is second in the conference with 206 pass attempts, his six passes of more than 30 yards is tied for just seventh with UCLA’s Josh Rosen.
+Even though Falk is No. 2 in the conference with 206 pass attempts, his six passes of more than 30 yards is just tied for No. 7 with UCLA’s Josh Rosen.

 He attempted two against the Ducks, one early in each half clearly taking advantage of something the UO defense was presenting.
 Do not be surprised if he takes a few early shots against Stanford’s new starting corners.